 Note: Dr. DeSalvo is a member of Beyond Type 1’s Leadership Council.

-DeSalvo started by demonstrating though data from the T1D Exchange, that only 17% of children (ages 6-12) and 14% of adolescents (ages 13-18) are hitting their A1C goal of <7.5% .
+DeSalvo started by demonstrating though data from the T1D Exchange, that only 17 percent of children (ages 6-12) and 14 percent of adolescents (ages 13-18) are hitting their A1C goal of <7.5% .
 The good news is that we are seeing lower HbA1Cs associated with higher CGM use.

 He also cited data from various trials showing that in blinded CGM studies, children and young adults’ average times in range were 40% and 35% respectively.
 DeSalvo went on to offer practical advice for personalizing TIR goals which included:

 - Considering the patient/family’s circumstances